artnc/personal-website/src/blog/_posts/2021-12-25-ten-years-of-logging-my-life.md

 Does lower activity churn equate to better focus, longer attention span?
 Or should I instead aim for _more_ variety each day?
 This chart's shape over time doesn't match any personal metric that comes to mind: happiness, stress level, body weight, credit score...

 A few major life events such as relocations and changes in my _\*ahem\*_ romantic situation do seem to show up in the chart, but they account for only a small fraction of its peaks and valleys.
 Is this chart mostly just noise?
-Maybe any underlying causes here will become more obvious as time goes on.
+Maybe any underlying causes here will become more apparent as time goes on.

 ## Conclusions